ShambhaviC/Environment_tracking_2019_2020/README.md

 ## 5. Content of "Training_roc.csv" file

-This file is the output of the load.R script which processes the folder of raw csv files, with further information supplied by "ConditionsSerialReversal" and "MasterTableSerialReversal" csv files.
+This file is the output of the load.R script which processes the folder of raw csv files, with further information supplied by "ConditionsSubjectiveMean", "MasterTableSubjectiveMean", "ConditionsObjectiveMean" and "MasterTableObjectiveMean" csv files.
 It contains the data from the training days of the experiment

 |Column label |Type     |Description |
 |-------------|---------|------------|